grouprise/grouprise/docs/management/matrix_commander.md

 # Matrix-Commander

 The *Matrix-Commander* is a simple bot for the [Matrix](https://matrix.org/) protocol.
-You may invite it into a room and execute common administrative actions by talking to it.
+You may invite the bot into a room and execute common administrative actions by talking to it.

 Communication is rather simple:
 ```
 # request
-grouprise-commander-bot user show alice
+!grouprise user show alice

 # response
 Username: alice